 The most important thing you can do to reduce your risk of contracting skin cancer is to protect your skin from exposure to direct sunlight and UV radiation.
 Direct exposure to the sun’s ultraviolet rays, also known as UV rays, damages skin cells.
 If you work outdoors in direct sunlight, you are at an increased risk of developing skin cancer.
 People who work outdoors between 10 a.m. and 2 p.m. have the highest risk of developing skin cancer because the sun’s rays are strongest at this time.
 If you must be exposed to the sun during these hours, it is imperative that you use a sunscreen and protect your skin as much as possible.
 We recommend wearing long sleeves and a wide-brimmed hat to protect your face, scalp, neck and ears from the mid-day sun and its harmful UV rays.
 Use an effective sunscreen to protect any areas of skin that must remain exposed.
 Observe and monitor your skin for changes and immediately inform Dr. Garcia immediately.
 Early detection is the key to successful treatment of skin cancer.

 Garcia Facial Plastic Surgery is the leading facial plastic surgery center on the First Coast.
 As a double board-certified facial plastic and reconstructive surgeon, specializing solely in cosmetic facial procedures, Dr. Phillip Garcia provides his North Florida patients with exceptional skills and results that last.
-For more information on skin cancer treatment or to schedule a consultation at one of our five convenient locations in Jacksonville (Town Center), Avondale, Julington Creek, Fleming Island or Palm Coast, please contact us today.
+For more information on skin cancer treatment or to schedule a consultation at our convenient location in Jacksonville (Town Center), please contact us today.